-- A great side dish with rotis, wheat bread, or even pathiris, ghee rice, vegetable biryani layered, Pudina Pulav(Mint rice).
+- Versatile pairing: This curry pairs beautifully with rotis, wheat bread, or even pathiris, ghee rice, vegetable biryani layered, Pudina Pulav(Mint rice), or even toasted bread or bhatura made with bhatura dough recipe.

 Ingredients